rahmad07g/Data_Engineer_Ragun/README.md

       the Faker library.
 Execute the notebook to generate realistic data for the Employee and PositionHistory tables.

-    - Table Creation and Data Insertion: Use the provided scripts or code snippets (create_table.sql, insert_data.sql) to create the required tables and insert the generated sample data.
+    - Table Creation and Data Insertion: Use the provided scripts or code snippets (create_insert_perform.sql) to create the required tables and insert the generated sample data.

     - ETL with Pentaho: Utilize Pentaho to design and execute the ETL flow.
 Connect to the data sources (Azure Employee data and GCP Training History), perform necessary transformations, and load the data